 Following the death of George and Martha Washington, Judge’s ownership, along with that of her children, transferred to the Custis estate, forcing Judge to live the rest of her life as a fugitive slave.
 But this never bothered her.

-When once asked by abolitionist newspaper Granite Freeman whether she regretted leaving the Washingtons for an impoverished life in New England, she replied: “No, I am free, and have, I trust, been made a child of God by the means”.
+When once asked by abolitionist newspaper Granite Freeman whether she regretted leaving president George Washington for an impoverished life in New England, she replied: “No, I am free, and have, I trust, been made a child of God by the means”.